What Is Cogeneration?

 Cogeneration is all about doing two things for the price of one – offsetting the requirements from two existing SHP sources with the CHP.
 This “two for the price of one” applies to facility energy costs and overall energy efficiency of the facility.
 It also applies to the emissions footprint of the facility on the local area and community compared to its emissions footprint from its SHP systems.
 CHP can also enhance the reliability and resiliency of the facility by providing standby power when the utility power is out.

-Cogeneration is a very broad term that encompasses a wide variety of technologies, ranging from larger units capable of producing seveal megawatts down to single kilowatt units small enough to place in a closet (we don’t recommend closet cogeneration).
+Cogeneration is a very broad term that encompasses a wide variety of technologies, ranging from larger units capable of producing seveal megawatts down to single kilowatt units small enough to place in a closet.
 What most strongly differentiates CHP technologies is the prime mover in the unit; a prime mover is the component inside the cogeneration unit that converts fuel into useful energy.
 The prime mover determines how a cogeneration unit will be configured within a system, as well as what application that unit will provide the most benefit to.

 Cogeneration System Configurations